How can I get copies of archival material?

 The Municipal Archives provides copying services subject to copyright legislation, donor agreements, and the physical condition of the records.
 Copies are provided for research and private study; other use may require authorization from the copyright owner.

-If you can specifically identify the material required, contact the archives with your copy request.
-Staff can advise to get the best copy suited to your needs.
+If you can specifically identify the material required, contact the archives with your copy request, or "Submit Request" in the Archives Database.
+Staff will provide a digital copy suited to your needs.

-If you are in the Archives’ Reading Room, you can use a hand-held camera, or the microfilm scanner/printer to make your own copies (digital or paper) for research and private study; otherwise all copying is done by Municipal Archives staff or approved external services.
+If you are in the Archives’ Reading Room, you can use a hand-held camera, or the microfilm scanner/printer to make your own copies (digital or paper), without charge, for research and private study; otherwise all copying is done by Municipal Archives staff or approved external services, for a fee.

-If you see material on the Municipal Archives’ database, website, or albums in the Flickr Commons , you may share or download it for personal research and enjoyment.
-See terms for use beyond research and private study (below) for further information.
-This material has no known copyright restrictions, unless noted with the item (e.g. that the photographer be acknowledged).
-This indicates that one of the following is true:
+If you see material on the Municipal Archives’ database, website, or albums in the Flickr Commons , you may share or download it for personal research and enjoyment (see below for terms for use beyond research and private study).
+This material has no known copyright restrictions, unless noted with the item (e.g. that the photographer be acknowledged), that is, either

-- the copyright holder has given permission for the material to be used
+- the copyright holder has given permission for the material to be used, or

 - the Archives has been unable to locate the copyright holder (If you are a rights holder and wish to contest the use of specific material, please contact the Archives.)